Painting in gloss(ary)

 Gribble

 Not actually a fish but the international measure of usefulness.
 One gribble is approximately equal to 26 mibbles, which in turn is 103 times as much satisfaction as a pet receives from nibbling kibbles.
-The gribble scale can take negative values, for example when referring to Charlotte Church.
+The gribble scale can take negative values, for example when referring to Cheryl Cole.

 Mistake